-Dr. Marta Fadda is a postdoctoral researcher and lecturer in the Faculty of Biomedical Sciences of the Università della Svizzera italiana.
+PD Dr. Marta Fadda is a postdoctoral researcher and lecturer for the course in Biomedical Ethics of the Master in Medicine in the Faculty of Biomedical Sciences of the Università della Svizzera italiana.
 She was previously a clinical study coordinator at the Oncology Institute of Italian Switzerland (IOSI) and a postdoctoral researcher at the Health Ethics and Policy Lab at ETH Zurich.

-Dr. Fadda has a Master's degree from the University of London School of Oriental and African Studies in Cultural Anthropology and a PhD in Health Communication from USI.
-Her research interests lie at the intersection between communication, ethics and new technologies in health-related contexts.
-Using both qualitative and quantitative research methods, she has conducted research on vaccine hesitancy, genetic/genomic privacy, participant-led research, return of individual-specific research results, visual aids for informed consent procedures, fever phobia and the ethical issues faced by clinicians when managing patients with prolonged disorders of consciousness.
-Besides research, Dr. Fadda is lecturer for the courses in Biomedical Ethics (Master in Medicine) and Qualitative Methods in Public Health (Master in Cognitive Psychology) at USI.
+PD Dr. Fadda has a Master's degree from the University of London School of Oriental and African Studies in Cultural Anthropology and a PhD in Health Communication from USI.
+Her research interests lie at the intersection between clinical/public health/biomedical research ethics, communication, and new technologies.
+Using both qualitative and quantitative research methods, she has conducted research on:

 - the ethical issues faced by clinicians when managing patients with prolonged disorders of consciousness (PDOC)